 If the Library accepts a gift, the gift shall be final and no restrictions on the Library's ownership, possession, use or disposition of the gift shall be effective other than restrictions approved by the Board of Trustees and documented in writing.
 All gifts will be accepted only with the donor's full agreement that the Library has the right to handle or dispose of the gift in the best interests of the Library.

 The Library cannot provide appraisals of gifts it accepts for income tax or other purposes.

-The Board of Directors, acting in the best interests of the Library and in its sole discretion, shall have the right to accept or refuse any gift on behalf of the Library.
+The Board of Trustees, acting in the best interests of the Library and in its sole discretion, shall have the right to accept or refuse any gift on behalf of the Library.
 Notwithstanding the preceding sentence, acceptance of Library Materials is at the sole discretion of the Library Director.

 The Library shall seek the advice of legal counsel in matters relating to the acceptance of gifts when appropriate.
 The Library urges all prospective donors to consult with personal legal and financial advisors in matters relating to their gifts and any resulting tax and estate planning consequences.